Rheinmetall: Post 2022

 Following the Russian invasion of Ukraine in 2022, German Chancellor Olaf Scholz gave the Zeitenwende speech during a special session of the Bundestag in February allocating a special fund for the Bundeswehr of 100 billion euros for increased defence spending.
 Rheinmetall Group CEO Armin Papperger expressed the expectation that Rheinmetall would benefit from this on a large scale by placed orders and an increased share price.
-In June 2022, Rheinmetall presented its latest KF51 Panther main battle tank at the Eurosatory arms fair.
+In June 2022, Rheinmetall presented its latest Panther KF51 main battle tank at the Eurosatory arms fair.

 In November 2022, Rheinmetall announced the purchase of Spanish ammunition manufacturer Expal, which was completed in August 2023 for 1.2 billion euros, although the process was subject to a competition investigation.
 As a result, Rheinmetall was fined 13 million euros in 2024 for providing misleading information regarding its merger with Expal Systems.
 In December 2022 and into early 2023, Rheinmetall increased production of ammunition in Germany, in connection with the war in Ukraine and a Swiss veto on ammunition deliveries.
 Rheinmetall announced that it was building a new production facility for 20-35 millimeter calibre ammunition.
 In July 2023, the plant started production.
 In September 2023, it was announced that Hungary would be the first country to complete development of its version of the KF 51 tank, and locally produce it.
 Also in 2023, Rheinmetall opened a service and logistics centre in Satu Mare, Romania for maintaining the weapons used by Ukraine.
 A year later, Rheinmetall confirmed that the facility was operating and that it was developed in cooperation with the Automecanica Mediaș company.
 The same year, Automecanica Mediaș was renamed to Rheinmetall Automecanica after the German company purchased its majority stake.
 In October 2023, Ukrainian Prime Minister Denys Shmyhal presented Chancellor Scholz with the certificate of registration of the joint venture Rheinmetall Ukrainian Defence Industry LLC, based in Kyiv, which began operations in the same month.
-It was announced in December 2023 that Rheinmetall planned to produce the Lynx Infantry Fighting Vehicle and the TPz Fuchs Armoured Personnel Carrier in Ukraine.
-Rheinmetall intends to have the first units come off the production line sometime in 2024.
+Rheinmetall began producing the Lynx Infantry Fighting Vehicle in Ukraine in mid 2024, with the first units expected to be delivered by the end of the year.
+Production of the TPz Fuchs Armoured Personnel Carrier in Ukraine was also planned on a similar timescale, though it is unclear if this has also begun.